front-commerce/developers.front-commerce.com/source/docs/magento2/graphql.md

 }
 ```

-See [the related Magento DevDocs page](https://devdocs.magento.com/guides/v2.3/graphql/reference/store-config.html) for more information.
+See [the related Magento DevDocs page](https://devdocs.magento.com/guides/v2.3/graphql/reference/store-config.html) to learn which configurations are exposed by default in Magento's schema.

 ## Is something missing?